-The flavours of Khmer dishes are bold and rich, with dashes of influence from French, Chinese, Indian, Thai and Vietnamese cuisines.
+The flavours of Cambodian or Khmer food are bold and rich, with dashes of influence from French, Chinese, Indian, Thai and Vietnamese cuisines.
 Be sure to try these hearty Khmer dishes, and savour the punchy and fragrant flavours.

 Ang dtray meuk

-This squid dish is popular in seaside town like Kep and Sihanoukville.
-The squid is brushed with lime juice or fish sauce, then grilled on skewers and served with a sauce made with garlic, chillies, fish sauce, lime juice and sugar.
+This grilled squid dish is popular in seaside towns like Kep and Sihanoukville.
+The squid is brushed with lime juice or fish sauce, then grilled on skewers, and served with a sauce made with garlic, chillies, fish sauce, lime juice and sugar.

 Bai sach chrouk